Phinaaa/enyata-bootcamp-project/Readme.md

 ## Colors

 - #f63232
-- #f4f4f4 for background of the navbar and background of contact section
+-  #f4f4f4for background of the navbar and background of contact section
 - #ffffff
 - #4b4b4b for link texts and contact section text color